 Since 1984, the Center for Public History (CPH) at the University of Houston has been a leader in the field of public history in the city, the state of Texas, and the United States.
-The program is home to some 20 graduate students, as majors or minors, annually.
-By 2013, grants, contracts, and internships under the auspices of CPH and its faculty have exceeded more than $3,000,000.
+The program, home to some 10 to 15 graduate students annually, administers a Masters in Public History and offers a minor in Public History for the MA and PhD in history.
+By 2013, grants, contracts, and internships under the auspices of CPH and its faculty have exceeded more than $3,500,000.
 Martin Melosi is the CPH director.

 The Center for Public History: